rethinkdb/docs/2-query-language/asynchronous.md

 ## Stopping a Handler

 If you call the `stop` method on a `Handler`, it will stop processing changes and open streams using that handler will be closed.
-This will not close queries registered to the handler through `em_run`, however; those must be closed with the `QueryHandle.close` method.
+Queries registered to use that handler instance will stop.

 __Example:__ Printing the first five changes to a table